trailheadapps/ebikes-lwc/README.md

 1. In **Setup**, under **Themes and Branding**, activate the **Lightning Lite** theme.

-1. In **Setup**, select **All Communities**.
-Click on **Builder** for the _E-Bikes_ Community.
+1. Open the App Launcher, click **View all** then click on either of the **E-Bikes** cards to open the app or the Community.

-1. Click **Publish**, to publish the community.
-Click on the workspace icon in the top left corner, then click **View E-Bikes** to see the live community.
+## Installing E-Bikes using a Developer Edition Org or a Trailhead Playground

-1. For experiencing the Salesforce app, open the App Launcher, and select the **E-Bikes** app.
+Follow this set of instructions if you want to deploy the app to a more permanent environment than a Scratch org.

-## Installing E-Bikes using a Developer Edition Org
+This includes non source-tracked orgs such as a [free Developer Edition Orgs](https://developer.salesforce.com/signup) or [Trailhead Playgrounds]().

-These steps assume you have followed the instructions above to install the application into a scratch org first, and now want to deploy it to a more permanent environment, including for completion of the [Lightning Web Components Basics Trailhead module](https://trailhead.salesforce.com/content/learn/modules/lightning-web-components-basics).
+Make sure to start from a brand-new environment to avoid conflicts with previous work you may have done.

-1. It's recommended to sign up for a [new Developer Edition org](https://developer.salesforce.com/signup), to avoid conflicts with work you may have done in any other orgs.
-If you created a new Developer Edition org to serve as a DevHub, and haven't done other work in the org, you can use that org.
+1. Log in to your org

-1. Once you've logged in to the org, in **Setup**, under **My Domain**, [register a My Domain](https://help.salesforce.com/articleView?id=domain_name_setup.htm&type=5).
+1. If you are setting up a Developer Edition: go to **Setup**, under **My Domain**, [register a My Domain](https://help.salesforce.com/articleView?id=domain_name_setup.htm&type=5).

 1. In **Setup**, under **Communities Settings**, click the **Enable communities** checkbox, and then select and register a subdomain for your community.